openoms/bitcoin-tutorials/Zap_to_RaspiBlitz_through_Tor.md

     ```
     HiddenServicePort THIS_CAN_BE_ANY_PORT 127.0.0.1:8080
     ```
-* Take note of the .onion address
+* Take note of the .onion address into a word processor (like notepad)
 `sudo cat /mnt/hdd/tor/lnd_REST/hostname`

 ### Install lndconnect

 * Can install from the RaspiBlitz MOBILE menu by attempting to connect Zap in the traditional way.

-* Add Go to the PATH by pasting this to the RaspiBlitz terminal:
+* For Raspiblitz 1.3 add Go to the PATH by pasting this to the terminal (even if Go is installed already):
     ```
     export GOROOT=/usr/local/go
     export PATH=$PATH:$GOROOT/bin